eugenetan01/kong-investment-demo-bot/README.md

 - Name + 5 questions (one answer each)
 - Question spec in JSON (`questions.json`) with short, professional labels and points
 - POST to a configurable endpoint
+- Templatise inputs into a prompt for LLM to formulate an investment report
 - cURL preview and response viewer
+- PII sanitizer to remove name and return synthetic name -> prevent attacker from catching on
+- Semantic prompt guard to block any inputs related to illegal activities

 ## Local Run